andres-vara/k8s-cdr-example/README.md

-This repo contains an example of CRD
+This repo contains a draft example of k8s CRD